Karl Böhm: Education

-Karl Böhm was born in Graz.
-The son of a lawyer, he studied law and earned a doctorate in this subject before entering the music conservatory in his home town of Graz, Austria.
+Karl Böhm was born in Graz, Styria, Austria.
+The son of a lawyer, he studied law and earned a doctorate in this subject before entering the music conservatory in his home town of Graz.
 He later enrolled at the Vienna Conservatory, where he studied under Eusebius Mandyczewski, a friend of Johannes Brahms.

 Munich, Darmstadt, Hamburg

 In 1917, Böhm became a rehearsal assistant in his home town, making his debut as a conductor in Viktor Nessler's Der Trompeter von Säckingen in 1917.
 He became the assistant director of music in 1919, and the following year, the senior director.
 On the recommendation of Karl Muck, Bruno Walter engaged him at the Bavarian State Opera, Munich in 1921.
 An early assignment here was Mozart's Die Entführung aus dem Serail, with a cast which included Maria Ivogün, Paul Bender, and Richard Tauber.
-In 1927 he was appointed as chief musical director in Darmstadt.
-In 1931 he was appointed to the same post at the Hamburg State Opera, a position he held until 1934.
+In 1927, Böhm was appointed as chief musical director in Darmstadt.
+In 1931, he was appointed to the same post at the Hamburg State Opera, a position he held until 1934.

 Vienna, Dresden, Salzburg

 In 1933, Böhm conducted in Vienna for the first time, in Tristan und Isolde by Wagner.
-He succeeded Fritz Busch, who had gone into exile, as head of Dresden's Semper Opera in 1934, a position he held until 1942.
+In 1934, he succeeded Fritz Busch, who had gone into exile, as head of Dresden's Semper Opera remaining there until 1942.
 This was an important period for him, in which he conducted the first performances of works by Richard Strauss: Die schweigsame Frau (1935) and Daphne (1938), which is dedicated to him.
 He also conducted the first performances of Romeo und Julia (1940) and Die Zauberinsel (1942) by Heinrich Sutermeister, and Strauss's Horn Concerto No. 2 (1943).

 Böhm first appeared at the Salzburg Festival in 1938, conducting Don Giovanni, and thereafter he became a permanent guest conductor.
 He secured a top post at the Vienna State Opera in 1943, eventually becoming music director.
 On the occasion of the 80th birthday of Richard Strauss, on 11 June 1944, he conducted the Vienna State Opera performance of Ariadne auf Naxos.